-AP Sources: Bills agree to sign cornerback Josh Norman - WHIZ News
+AP sources: Bills agree to sign cornerback Josh Norman - WHIZ News

 BUFFALO, N.Y.
-(AP) — Two people with knowledge of the decision told The Associated Press that veteran cornerback Josh Norman has agreed to sign a one-year contract with the Buffalo Bills.
+(AP) — Veteran cornerback Josh Norman has agreed to sign a one-year contract with the Buffalo Bills, two people with knowledge of the decision told The Associated Press on Monday.

-The people spoke to The AP on Monday on the condition of anonymity because the signing has not been announced.
+The people spoke to the AP on condition of anonymity because the signing has not been announced.
 NFL Network first reported the deal.

 In Buffalo, the 32-year-old Norman gets an opportunity for a fresh start among familiar faces.